Janowicz sparkles on red-letter day for Poland

 WELLINGTON Off-spinner Jeetan Patel's ability to turn the ball away from lefthanded batsmen has earned him a recall to New Zealand's squad for the first test against South Africa next week.

-LONDON Hammering down serves, bickering with the umpire and even engaging in cheeky banter with his opponent's support team, livewire Jerzy Janowicz roared into Wimbledon's last eight on a momentous day for Poland on Monday.
+LONDON Hammering down serves, bickering with the umpire and even engaging in cheeky banter with his opponent's support team, livewire Jerzy Janowicz roared into the Wimbledon quarter-finals on a momentous day for Poland on Monday.

-The 24th seed came through a ferocious duel with grizzled Austrian Juergen Melzer, winning 3-6 7-6 6-4 4-6 6-4 to set up a quarter-final with 130th-ranked compatriot Lukasz Kubot.
+The 22-year-old with a seeding to match his years came through a ferocious duel with grizzled Austrian Juergen Melzer, winning 3-6 7-6 6-4 4-6 6-4 to set up a last-eight clash with 130th-ranked compatriot Lukasz Kubot.

 Not since Wojtek Fibak reached three consecutive grand slam quarter-finals in 1980 has a Polish man survived until the last eight and two achieved the feat in a matter of minutes.

-The 31-year-old doubles specialist then launched into his celebratory comic 'can-can' dance routine, known as "The Kubot", as the crowd roared their approval.
+The 31-year-old doubles specialist then launched into his comical celebratory "can-can" dance routine, known simply as the "The Kubot" as the crowd roared their approval.

-"Whatever happens one of us will be in the semi-finals which makes history for Polish tennis," said Kubot.
-"We are happy about what's going on right now - it's magical."

 Whoever wins on Wednesday will become the first Polish man to reach the semi-finals of a grand slam singles event.